SaNOtize completed a successful pilot phase II study demonstrating the safety and efficacy of its footbath treatment NORS6491 for athlete’s foot.

-SaNOtize believes that the disadvantages of current approved products, coupled with weak drug development pipelines for new treatments, create an excellent opportunity for a novel athlete’s foot treatment such as NORSTM.
-The SaNOtize NORSTM treatment includes a 30 minute foot bath, for 3 consecutive days.
-Human clinical study results to date indicate that this treatment will be more effective than existing options.
-NORSTM not only eradicates fungi and spores, but can instantly alleviate symptoms due to the anti-inflammatory effect of NO. SaNOtize believes that the superior efficacy, shorter treatment course, and lower incidence of side effects will allow the NORS foot bath to claim a significant portion of the market.
+SaNOtize believes that the disadvantages of current approved products coupled with weak drug development pipelines for new treatments create an excellent opportunity for a novel athlete’s foot treatment such as NORSTM.
+The SaNOtize NORSTM treatment includes a 30-minute foot bath for three consecutive days.
+Clinical study results to date indicate that this treatment is more effective than existing options as NORSTM not only eradicates fungi and spores but also provides prompt resolution of symptoms due to NO’s anti-inflammatory effect.
+SaNOtize believes that superior efficacy, a shorter treatment course, and a lower incidence of side effects will allow the NORS foot bath to claim a significant portion of the market.

 The SaNOtize team has completed in-vitro studies showing the ability of NORSTM to eradicate common fungi associated with athlete’s foot.
-The company has recently completed a successful Phase IIa human clinical study utilizing NORSTM to treat athlete’s foot.
-The study was under regulatory auspices and received a “No Objection Letter” from Health Canada.
-The study was entitled, “A blinded placebo controlled clinical trial to evaluate fungicidal activity with the topical application of nitric oxide releasing solution (NORSTM) in subjects with moderate to severe tinea pedis (Athlete’s Foot)”.
-The study showed safety and a strong efficacy signal with no treatment related adverse events.
-This data is being used to design larger multi-center trials.
+The company completed a successful pilot phase II study that evaluated fungicidal activity with the topical application of nitric oxide releasing solution (NORSTM) in patients with moderate to severe athlete’s foot.
+The study, which received a “No Objection Letter” from Health Canada. showed safety and a strong efficacy signal with no treatment-related adverse events.
+The data are being used to design larger multi-center trials.